 For scholars of theatre history and theory, an academic monograph usually stands as the centerpiece of their research portfolios.
 The centerpiece, however, may also be comprised of a series of articles, edited volume chapters, and other publications that are equivalent in both quality and quantity to an academic monograph.
 Ideally, a candidate’s book should be published by the time the file goes to vote in the department.
 If not published, the book should be under contract and in production or about to go into production.
-The press should be a high-profile and reputable publisher of scholarly titles in theatre and performance and/or titles in the area of the candidate’s specialization.
+The press should be a high-profile and reputable publisher of scholarly titles either in theatre and performance and/or in field(s) in the area of the candidate’s specialization.

 Additionally, conference and symposia papers, and other forms of public presentation and sharing of research findings are an expected component of the research portfolio for scholars of theatre history and theory.
 The receipt of outside funding and foundation grants and awards are also viewed as contributions to a candidate’s research portfolio.
 Public scholarship may be an element of the portfolio of work, but cannot stand in for more traditional forms of publication.
 Moreover, we concur with the Association for Theatre in Higher Education-American Society for Theatre Research Joint Subcommittee on Non-Print Publication’s recommendation that “criteria for tenure and promotion . . . be expanded to include peer-reviewed electronic publications of substantial research projects on a par with print publications.”
 Taken all in all, the research portfolio should reflect the range and significance of the author’s contributions to their field or fields.